-Kitting up with the latest ski gear can increase holiday costs considerably.
+Kitting up with the latest ski gear can definitely bump up holiday costs.
 For a once-a-year ski trip, it’s worth trying to borrow or hire as much as you can, especially for kids – ask family and friends if they’ve got a helmet, jacket or ski goggles they can lend you.

-If you have to buy some bits, check out the high street discount stores for some great offers or get online and look at outlet websites and online market places – good for picking up last season’s quality kit at rock bottom prices.
+If you have to buy some bits, check out the high street discount stores for some great offers or look at outlet websites and online market places – good for picking up last season’s quality kit at rock bottom prices.